nens/openradar/README.rst

     etc/supervisord.conf -> ../src/radar/etc/supervisord.conf
     openradar/localconfig -> ../src/radar/radar/stagingconfig.py

 To start the celery worker, either run `supervisord` in the installation directory, or `supervisord -c /srv/openradar/etc/supervisord.conf` from elsewhere.

+Most scripts are periodically runned on the server via cronjobs.
+The respective crontabs are (ideally) mirrored in our private radar repo.

 Scripts